CORNERSTONE: IMPROVING THE ENVIRONMENT

 The Big Moo Canoe is raising awareness and donations for Heifer International's REACH program — the largest animal project of its kind in Haiti's history.

-Meet Ryan Neal, Garden Educator
+Meet Ryan Neal, Heifer International's Garden Educator.

-Meet Geneti Nemera, Southern Africa Regional Director
+Meet Geneti Nemera, Heifer International's Southern Africa Regional Director.

 According to the WiLD (Women in Livestock Development) site on Heifer’s Intranet Platform, a WiLD woman is a woman who is “making a difference in their lives and the lives of the families and communities where Heifer works.”